pyphs/pyphs/README.rst

 2. Perform graph analysis
 -------------------------

-Run the following python code from the netlist file directory:
+Run the following in a Python interpreter in the netlist file directory:

 .. code:: python

     import pyphs as phs

     # Read the 'dlc_netlist.net'